puppetlabs/puppet-docs/source/pe/3.2/console_navigating_live_mgmt.markdown

 #### Action Lists

-Action lists contain groups of related actions --- for example, the "service" list has actions for starting, stopping, restarting, and checking the status of services:
+Action lists contain groups of related actions --- for example, the __service__ list has actions for starting, stopping, restarting, and checking the status of services:

 ![The service action list][live_service_tasks]